kbundy/astr119-2023/session_notes/class_demo_notes_session-05.md

 ## IPYTHON: auto Reload edited files

+Run 2 commands every time you start ipython:

+	%load_ext autoreload
+	%autoreload 2

+Or (better), add to a environmental profile variable

 	(base) monolith:~:> ipython profile create
 	Open ~/.ipython/profile_default/ipython_config.py and append
 	c.InteractiveShellApp.extensions = ['autoreload']
 	c.InteractiveShellApp.exec_lines = ['%autoreload 2']

-- Ideally, we do this from the command line
+- Ideally, we find and edit the profile from the command line (it's a hidden file)
 - Otherwise, we have to know that on a Mac, to see hidden files in an open-file dialog, we need `shift`+`command`+`dot`

 ## Functions